 I checked inside my locker, under the couch, and everywhere else I could think of for 6 hours . . . no luck.
 The search continued for several days.
 After what felt like an eternity of searching and stressing, I eventually had no choice but to accept defeat.
-All of my camera gear (Nikon D3400, 3 lenses, 2 memory cards, 2 batteries, and 2 months-worth of photos that I lazily never got around to uploading) was gone.
+All of my camera gear (Nikon D3400, 3 lenses, 2 memory cards, 2 batteries, and 2 months-worth of beautiful memories from my first solo adventure that I lazily never got around to uploading) was gone.

 To this day, I don’t know if it was stolen, or if I just flat-out left it somewhere.
 I’m hesitant to point the finger at theft, because I’m quite possibly the most forgetful human alive.
 As sick as it makes me, it’s a legitimate possibility that I just left it on the ground somewhere while exploring the city at night.
 I know that sounds insane, but trust me . . .
 I’ve done worse.

-So what do we do when we have a terrible day like this while traveling, or in life in general?
+So what do we do when we have a bad day like this while traveling, or in life in general?

-Today, I’d like to share the process I personally use while going through hardships like this one, as well as the exact plan I’m implementing to turn this shitty loss into as much of a win as possible.
+Today, I’d like to share the process I personally use when I hit a bump in the road like this one, as well as the exact plan I’m implementing to turn this shitty loss into as much of a win as possible.
 Here are 4 things to remind yourself on a bad day.